codelings-net/codelings/README.md

 pip install wasmtime hexdump
 ```

-No idea about PowerShell or Mac OS X (reports welcome).
+No idea about PowerShell or macOS (reports welcome).

 This should install the most recent version of the `wasmtime` WebAssembly
 runtime.
 The project has been developed using